SERP REAL ESTATE

 Our tool does a great job of highlighting the volatility of the SERP.

 The featured snippet, usually prime real estate and one of the least volatile SERP features, is still not a guaranteed position zero win.
-Across an array of industries from B2C fashion to B2B cybersecurity SERP Real Estate has flagged the coveted featured snippet dropping below the fold, as far down as position ten.
-The examples below were captured over the last couple of days.
+Across an array of industries from B2C fashion to B2B cybersecurity, SERP Real Estate has flagged the coveted featured snippet dropping below the fold, as far down as position ten.
+The examples below were captured previously.

 Within fashion, we’ve seen the featured snippet rank below position zero 28% of the time, 11% for cybersecurity.
 Within insurance, the featured snippet rarely holds position zero due to the competitiveness of paid search ads.